MythlineStudio/THE-SCRATCH/The_Scratch_macOS/README_MACOS.txt

 IMPORTANT: APPLE SECURITY WARNING

-Because THE SCRATCH is distributed outside the Mac App Store, macOS may prevent it from launching the first time.
+THE SCRATCH is distributed outside the Mac App Store.

+Because of this, macOS may prevent it from launching the first time.

 This is normal.

-Nothing is wrong.
+Nothing is wrong with THE SCRATCH.

+You only need to complete the following steps once.

 ---

-METHOD 1 — TRY THE EASY WAY FIRST
+STEP 5 — PREPARE THE SCRATCH FOR FIRST LAUNCH

-Right-click:

-run_the_scratch.command

-Choose:

-Open

-A warning may appear.

-Click:

-Open

-again.

-If THE SCRATCH launches successfully, you are done.

----

-METHOD 2 — REMOVE QUARANTINE (RECOMMENDED)

-If Method 1 does not work, use Terminal.

 Open Terminal.

-Drag the THE_SCRATCH_macOS folder into the Terminal window.

-Press Backspace once to remove the folder name.

 Type: